Paul Bunyan days brings wood carving and beards

 Four carves participated in the contest this year, Alonzo Montoya being the most senior of them all.

-Montaya has been a chainsaw carver for over 20 years, and is “arguably one of the best in the state,” said Gaylynn Brenoel, Director at the Oscoda AuSable Chamber of Commerce.
+Montaya has been a chainsaw carver for over 20 years, and is “arguably one of the best in the state,” said Gaylynn Brenoel, Oscoda AuSable Chamber of Commerce director.

 Montoya is a full time carver who attends shows and sells his work around the state.